By Teachers, For Teachers

 Classroom designs are as unique as fingerprints; no two classrooms are the same.
 Sure, the basic layout of the classroom may be the same, but the arrangement of desks, tables, centers, decoration, personalization, group learning stations, and overall theme varies from teacher to teacher.
 Every teacher has his/her own style of teaching and often this is reflected through the design of the classroom.

-To create a welcoming environment, I add a little personalization.
+To create a welcoming environment as part of my first day of school activities, I add a little personalization.
 I love frogs!
 In my classroom, you will find frogs spread out around the room.
 There are frog posters with educational quotes/saying, stickers, cut outs, coffee mugs, picture frames, and other little nick-knacks students have given as gifts over the years.
 I also add color in the room through various bulletin board backgrounds, and label pictures, desks, containers, etc with students' names or pictures (which I can get before school by requesting from parent in introduction letter).

 I like my classroom to be neat and organized, not overly so to the point students do not feel free to be creative or make messes from time to time, but so that I am able to locate things when needed.
 I have many shelves and containers (labeled of course) in areas accessible to students to encourage exploring and learning.